LivePersonInc/developer-center/pages/Documents/HistoricalData/MessagingInteractionsAPI/overview.md

 indicator: messaging
 ---
 ### Introduction

+{: .notice}
+This API is intended for reporting and information purposes, not for real-time decisions, such as routing.

 <div class="important">The Messaging Interaction API exposes Open and Closed conversations with <b>near real-time data freshness</b>.
 The API has an inherent delay due to its nature and architecture as a historical API.
 This means that it has a delay of up to 1 minute.
 <br><br>